Orientation Matters: Learning Radiation Patterns of Multi-Rotor UAVs In-Flight to Enhance Communication Availability Modeling: Results

-The data were collected in an open, slightly sloped field in a rural area.
-The nearest significant obstacle (a solitary tree) was over \SI{50}{\meter} away.
-The experiments were conducted from spring to autumn in several campaigns, yielding several executions of the learning trajectory.
+The \rvMod{data were}{presented results draw from data}{C2} collected in an open\rvDel{, slightly sloped}{C2} field in a rural area on a single day in June 2026.
+The weather was sunny but windy, with an air speed of around \SI{10}{\meter\per\second}{C2}.
+The recorded data thus contain some degree of noise and one brief signal dropout.
+The nearest significant obstacle (a solitary tree) was \rvMod{over \SI{50}{\meter}}{about \SI{40}{\meter}}{C2} away. \rvMod{ The experiments were conducted from spring to autumn in several campaigns, yielding several executions of the learning trajectory.
 Note that different weather conditions might have influenced the measurements.
-The weather ranged from sunny to cloudy, but each trajectory execution was conducted under constant weather conditions.
+The weather ranged from sunny to cloudy, but each trajectory execution was conducted under constant weather conditions. }{ Besides, similar experimental deployments were conducted before, yielding qualitatively equivalent conclusions.
+However, an evaluation of cross-experiment generalization is not included in this work. }{C2,C7}